Skip to content

 Personal property belonging to the state is an asset that must be accounted for and safeguarded.
 A state official or employee shall be pecuniarily liable to the state for any loss sustained as the result of negligence or wrongful act where property is lost, damaged or destroyed.
 Property accounting is addressed in Vernon’s Texas Annotated Civil Statutes, Government Code, Chapter 403, Subchapter L, § 403.271 through § 403.278.

 Texas A&M System sets forth policies and regulations governing property management for all system members.
 Specific procedures for each member are maintained by the respective A&M System Member.
-This manual contains property management rules which are intended to supplement the TAMUS Equipment Management Manual and are specific to Texas A&M University-Commerce.
+This manual contains property management rules which are intended to supplement the TAMUS Equipment Management Manual and are specific to East Texas A&M University.
 This manual prescribes additional requirements deemed necessary to establish a comprehensive property management program.

 The procedures set forth herein are established to comply with the rules of property management and reporting as defined by the State Comptroller and the A&M System Equipment Management Manual.